htihle/htihle.github.io/cv.md

 - His Majesty The King’s gold medal for best doctoral thesis in the Faculty of Mathematics and Natural Sciences at the University of Oslo in 2021

+**Publications**
+- Published 51 papers in Cosmology as of December 2024, with a total of 722 citations and an h-index of 17 (NASA/ADS).
+Topics include Bayesian data analysis, cosmological parameter inference, and machine learning applications in astrophysics.
 **Skills:**
 - Programming: Python, Fortran, C++
 - ML frameworks: PyTorch